Support Contact Book a Free Demo Request a Quote Sign In

 Charlton Park Academy is a Special Academy for students with complex, low incidence special educational needs.
-Based in Greenwich, London, Charlton Park goes above and beyond to transform the lives of its students, focusing on ensuring that they become happy and fulfilled both as adults and citizens and who are able to pursue their interests and dreams.
+Based in Greenwich, London, Charlton Park goes above and beyond to transform the lives of its students, focusing on ensuring they become happy, fulfilled adults and citizens who can pursue their interests and dreams which is made possible with virtual reality learning.

 We always thought that giving students the opportunity to be immersed in a place that they had never experienced could be a powerful tool, however there is a world of difference between a nice idea and the reality of seeing Caris from Charlton Park Academy put on a headset and find herself swimming with turtles, sharks and manta rays.
 There are no words to describe the look on her face and having that ability to give students, who would find a lot of trips limited by mobility issues or other difficulties, the chance to see the pyramids, fly in the clouds or even travel to Mars.